openvax/mhcflurry/docs/intro.rst

 Introduction and setup
 =======================

-MHCflurry is a Python package for peptide/MHC I binding affinity prediction.
-It provides competitive accuracy with a fast, documented, open source implementation.
+MHCflurry is an open source package for peptide/MHC I binding affinity prediction.
+It provides competitive accuracy with a fast and documented implementation.

-You can download pre-trained MHCflurry models fit to affinity measurements deposited in IEDB.
-See the "downloads_generation/models_class1" directory in the repository for the workflow used to train these predictors.
-Users with their own data can also fit their own MHCflurry models.
+You can download pre-trained MHCflurry models fit to affinity measurements deposited in IEDB or train a MHCflurry predictor on your own data.

 Currently only allele-specific prediction is implemented, in which separate models are trained for each allele.
-The released models therefore support a fixed set of common class I alleles for which sufficient published training data is available.
+The released models therefore support a fixed set of common class I alleles for which sufficient published training data is available (see :ref:`models_supported_alleles`\ ).

 MHCflurry supports Python versions 2.7 and 3.4+.
-It uses the Keras neural network library via either the Tensorflow or Theano backends.
+It uses the `keras <https://keras.io>`__ neural network library via either the Tensorflow or Theano backends.
 GPUs may optionally be used for a generally modest speed improvement.

 If you find MHCflurry useful in your research please cite: